kian2attari/slack-bolt-experiment-app/README.md

 - ✅ Manage issues, view their current labels, and assign new labels all on the App Home page
 - ✅ Assigned issues are automatically moved to the In Progress column
 - ✅ Closed issues are automatically moved to the Done column
--
-- ✅ Issues labeled question are automatically moved to the Questions column
+- ✅ I ssues labeled question are automatically moved to the Questions column
 - ✅  Automatically remove the untriaged label and move the issue to the To Do (to be assigned column)
 - ✅  Assign issues to yourself or other people right on the App Home Page
 - ✅  Setup automated weekly “on triage duty” assignments for the triage team(s) with the option for users to mark unavailability for a week and redelegate the responsibility.
-- ✅Two way sync between the single all-repo project board and the individual project boards
+- ✅  Two way sync between the single all-repo project board and the individual project boards

 - 🔖  Automatically turn TODOs in the code to issues (a specific marker like @TODO-ISSUE could be used to make it so that not all TODO’s are turned into issues)
 - 🔖  A better way to find potentially-related/duplicate issues with the click of a button

 - 🤔  Automate the release process
 - 🤔  Automatically mark issues
 - 🤔  Automatically move stale issues to a ‘waiting on response’ column (rather than a stale label)
 - 🤔  Collect up all the ‘done’ items by each person and compile them into a personalized ‘weekly wins’ notification
 - 🤔  Filter issues on the App Home page by project, label, or column

 ## Setup